junxit/us-congress-bills-112/bill.md

     - **(B)** *Boundary revision* On the acquisition of land by the Secretary under this Act, the boundaries of the national forest shall be modified to reflect the inclusion of the acquired land.
     - **(C)** *Land and water conservation fund* For purposes of section 7 of the Land and Water Conservation Fund Act of 1965 (16 U.S.C.
 4601–9), the boundaries of a national forest in which land acquired by the Secretary is located shall be deemed to be the boundaries of that forest as in existence on January 1, 1965.
   - **(2)** *Land acquired by the Secretary of the interior*
-    - **(A)** *San pedro riparian national conservation area*
+    - **(A)** *San pedro national conservation area*
-      - **(i)** *In general* The land acquired by the Secretary of the Interior under subsection (a)(2)(A) shall be added to, and administered as part of, the San Pedro Riparian National Conservation Area in accordance with the laws (including regulations) applicable to the Conservation Area.
+      - **(i)** *In general* The land acquired by the Secretary of the Interior under subsection (a)(2)(A) shall be added to, and administered as part of, the San Pedro National Conservation Area in accordance with the laws (including regulations) applicable to the Conservation Area.
-      - **(ii)** *Management plan* Not later than 2 years after the date on which the land is acquired, the Secretary of the Interior shall update the management plan for the San Pedro Riparian National Conservation Area to reflect the management requirements of the acquired land.
+      - **(ii)** *Management plan* Not later than 2 years after the date on which the land is acquired, the Secretary of the Interior shall update the management plan for the San Pedro National Conservation Area to reflect the management requirements of the acquired land.
     - **(B)** *Dripping springs* Land acquired by the Secretary of the Interior under subsection (a)(2)(B) shall be managed in accordance with the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.) and applicable land use plans.
     - **(C)** *Las cienegas national conservation area* Land acquired by the Secretary of the Interior under subsection (a)(2)(C) shall be added to, and administered as part of, the Las Cienegas National Conservation Area in accordance with the laws (including regulations) applicable to the Conservation Area.
 - **(c)** *Surrender of rights* In addition to the conveyance of the non-Federal land to the United States under this Act, and as a condition of the land exchange, Resolution Copper shall surrender to the United States, without compensation, the rights held by Resolution Copper under the mining laws and other laws of the United States to commercially extract minerals under Apache Leap.